iderobina1/tenChallenge/README.md

 4. Once node.js v16 is installed, in the terminal, utilize the command npm init -y to initialize and create a package.json where project files will be stored.

-5. Next, use the terminal to run the command npm i to install the dependencies associated with this application (developers may need to install inquirer and jest directly from the command line, to do so the command for inquirer will be npm i inquirer@8.2.4 to install v8.2.4 of the inquirer, and npm i jest to install the latest version of jest).

-6. To run the application, within the terminal, type the command node index.js.
+5. To run the application, within the terminal, type the command node index.js.

 ## Usage Information

 To run this application, use the command line to navigate to the directory of the application, install all dependencies (npm i), then type the command node index.js.
 You will then be taken through a series of questions.
 Once all questions have been answered properly, a message will display to the command line telling you your logo has been generated.
 Find your new logo in the newly generated SVG file.

-For unit testing instructions, navigate to the Test Instructions section.

 ## Contribution Guidelines

 Edx +TEC Bootcamp

-## Test Instructions

-To run unit testing, open the terminal, and use the command npm run test.

-As of now there is one test suite with three tests.
-The test suite is checking for a render() method to return a string for the corresponding SVG file with the given shape color.

 ## Questions